 The philosophy is thoroughly service-oriented, so custom orders and builds are the norm rather than the exception.

 You'll still find some Devinci and Opus bikes on the sales floor, but I suspect these serve almost as a starting point for a longer conversation about building a bike that best suits the prospective customer's needs.

 Accessories are a different story.
-Being an urban bike shop — and the only one in Liberty Village — there's a good selection of everything that the commuter or utility cyclist could need, including fenders, locks, lights, tubes and tires amongst other things.
+Being an urban bike shop, there's a good selection of everything that the commuter or utility cyclist could need, including fenders, locks, lights, tubes and tires amongst other things.
 There's not much clothing here, but that's not really the main focus anyway.

 Far more important to Tsui is the repair end of things.
 As he puts it, "we're willing to work on anything that'll fit in our shop," which I take to mean that there's no bike snobbery here.

 That's not to say high end bikes aren't welcome, but that the mechanics are as comfortable working on a Dura Ace derailleur ad they are on a 15-year-old headset.